stevavoliajvar/stop_cloudflare/what-to-do.md

 ######  Website consumer

 - If the website you like is using Cloudflare, tell them not to use Cloudflare.
-Example below.
-[Successful example](https://counterpartytalk.org/t/turn-off-cloudflare-on-counterparty-co-plz/164/5).

 ```
 "Ask and it will be given to you; seek and you will find; knock and the door will be opened to you."
 ```

 If you don't ask for it, website owner never know this problem.
+Example below.
+[Successful example](https://counterpartytalk.org/t/turn-off-cloudflare-on-counterparty-co-plz/164/5).
+Raise your voice.

 ```
 You are just helping corporate censorship and mass surveillance.